CivicActions/guidebook/common-practices-tools/security/awareness.md

+---
-# Security Awareness and Tools
+title: Security Awareness and Tools
+---

 This is an appendix to the [CivicActions Security Policy](../../company-policies/security.md) containing details that can and should be updated regularly as new technologies or patterns of use develop, with a goal of providing team members the best tools with which to maintain the security of company confidential and personal information.